 - Peel and core the apples, then reserve in acidulated water.
 Reserve all of the skin, seeds and core, wrap in cheesecloth and tie to make a bouquet.
 Cut the bottom off of each rose hip, then cut in half, remove the seeds, julienne ¼ inch and reserve.

 - Pack the mixture into ½ pint canning jars, then process for 10 minutes in a water bath, or transfer to labeled, dated containers and reserve refrigerated until needed.
-The jam will keep for a long time.
+The jam will keep for 12 months, and probably longer.
+Refrigerate it after opening.